yuvalot/htm.core/README.md

    This is a priority for the `NetworkAPI`.
    The algorithms APIs on the other hand have deviated from their original API (but their logic is the same as Numenta's).
    If you are porting your code to this codebase, please review the [API Changelog](API_CHANGELOG.md).
+ * REST interface for `NetworkAPI` with a REST server.

 ## Installation